 Stapleford

-has a history dating back to well before the Doomsday Survey
+has a history dating back to well before the Domesday Survey

 of 1086.